ginatrapani/ginatrapani.org/content/studio/_index.md

 ## Hello!
 I'm a software person who loves to make stuff.

-The web is my favorite creative platform to publish stories, build tools, and make art.
-I like to play with web technologies and I try to create things that are interesting, beautiful, and easy to use.
+I believe the web is the greatest creative platform of all time.
+I try to create things that are interesting, beautiful, and easy to use.
 Here are a few things I've made for fun.

 {{< project-list >}}